top of page

 three women in front of old red door of a church.

-Cross the road and follow the path to St Oswald’s Church, where King Oswald is said to have raised a wooden cross before the Battle of Heavenfield in 635.
+Cross the road and follow the path to St Oswald’s Church.
+This spot is where King Oswald is said to have raised a wooden cross before the Battle of Heavenfield in 635 CE.
 His victory helped re-establish Celtic Christianity in Northumbria.
-The current church, dating from the late 19th century, stands on the site of a medieval church—and before that, an Anglo-Saxon one.
+The current church, dating from the late 19th century, stands on the site of a medieval church, and before that, an Anglo-Saxon one.
 Inside, you’ll find artefacts reflecting its layered history.
-St Oswald’s also marks the end of the long-distance St Oswald’s Way.
+St Oswald’s also marks the end/start of the long-distance path St Oswald’s Way.
 It’s a peaceful spot to pause and reflect before returning to Chollerford.

 The full loop is around 4.5 miles.
 You can find a detailed map of the route here: Chollerford to Heavenfield Route Map